-The Frederick Graue House is still available for event rentals.
+The Frederick Graue House is always available for event rentals.

-We are busy booking group tours and field trips for the 2016 season.
+We are busy booking group tours and field trips during the months of September through November 6, 2016.
 Please contact Cathy Kolessar, Director of Operations at 630-920-9720 x27.
-Please contact Cathy to order your cornmeal as well.

 summer morning in 1852, Fred Graue entered his mill and turned

 the wheel that opened the sluice gates outside.
 Water from

 Salt Creek rushed into the millrace and the wooden waterwheel

 began to turn for the first time.
 It would turn the machinery